How Much Does it Cost to Launch a Dropshipping Store?

 Dropshipper corner

-Let’s pause this math class to hear from Tim Vangness, Dropshipping Guru and creator of this dropshipping YouTube channel:
+Let's hear from Tim Vangsnes, dropshipping guru and creator of this dropshipping YouTube channel:

 Dropshipping product validation costs

-The awesome thing about dropshipping is that you never handle the products you’re selling.
-While this might solve one of the biggest challenges of commerce (having cool products to sell), it introduces a new set of considerations—namely, you don’t control the quality of the products, the timeliness of delivery, or the appearance of the packaging.
+While this might solve one of the biggest challenges of commerce (having cool products to sell), it introduces a new set of considerations.
+Namely, you don't control the quality of the products, the timeliness of delivery, or the appearance of the packaging.

 This gives you a chance to investigate the suppliers.
 After you place your order, for example, you can follow up and ask, "When can I expect my order to arrive?"
 And when it does arrive you can consider whether it meets your expectations.
 Is it defective in any way?
 Would you want to buy it?